 BLI's three founders were all born and raised in Uganda.
 All three founders have studied and frequently travel internationally, which has given them a unique perspective on the challenges and opportunities in Uganda.
 Father Emmanuel Katongole is the visionary behind the Bethany Land Institute.
 Born in rural Uganda, Fr.
-Katongole is an Associate Professor of Theology and Peace Studies at the University of Notre Dame in South Bend, IN.
+Katongole is a Professor of Theology and Peace Studies at the University of Notre Dame in South Bend, IN.
 He splits his time between Uganda and the United States.
 He is the author of several books concerning the intersection of Africa, the environment, and reconciliation.
 Prior to founding the BLI, in 2003 Fr.
 Katongole co-founded Share the Blessings, a non-profit organization operating in Uganda that focuses on bringing clean water and education to communities in need.
 In 2006, Fr.
 Katongole co-founded Duke University's Center for Reconciliation.
 Under Fr.
 Katongole's guidance, the center went on to co-found the Africa Great Lakes Initiative which inspires, forms, and supports thousands of leaders in the Great Lakes Region of east Africa in their work of peace and reconciliation.

 The BLI’s two other founders, Fr.
 Cornelius Ssempala and Fr.
 Anthony Rzewa both reside in Kampala full-time.